How I became a designer

 Me in a nutshell

-I’m a Sydney-based product designer that specialises in UI design and design systems.
-Since 2005, I’ve worked at a range of startups, agencies, tech companies and corporations.
-I enjoy the challenge of solving complex customer problems and planning the user experience from the ground up, from research and discovery all the way through to the visual designs.
+I’m a Switzerland-based graphic designer focused on branding, visual communication, motion graphics and photography.
+I enjoy the challenge of solving complex problems and planning brands from the ground up, from research and discovery all the way through to the visual designs and implementation.

-I think it’s important to get regular screen downtime, so when I’m not pushing pixels, you’ll find me working on the gym, scrolling o, cooking up one of my favourite dishes, or hanging out with friends and family.
+I think it’s important to get regular screen downtime, so when I’m not pushing pixels, you’ll find me working on the gym, scrolling on social media or consuming cars content, following FC Barcelona journey, or hanging out with friends and family.

 Quick facts